vrozen/vrozen.github.io/_posts/2024-03-18-Workshop-at-Actieffabriek.md

 </div>

 [Actieffabriek](https://actieffabriek.event-hva.nl/) is a
-symposium on *Activating Education* for teachers, education developers and educational experts.
+symposium on *Education that Activates Students to Learn*.
-The event, consisting of keynotes and workshops, is held on Thursday March 21st 2024 at the Amsterdam Univesity of Applied Sciences.
+This event, for teachers, education developers and educational experts, will be held on Thursday March 21st 2024 at the Amsterdam Univesity of Applied Sciences.
-As part of the program, from 15:30 to 16:20, we will host a workshop on *Game Design for Education*.
+As part of the program, which consits of keynotes and workshops, Anders Bouwer, Daan Smaalen and myself will host a workshop on *Game Design for Education* from from 15:30 to 16:20.

 Together with particiants, we will explore how to support learning *by making games*.